ntaboisoe/SDG/README.md

 - Helps close performance gaps across socioeconomic backgrounds
 - Supports data-driven parental engagement in academics

-## 🤝 Our Ask
+## 🤝 My Ask

+I recommend that any user who would like customizations, performance feedback, or feature extensions reach out to me directly via the contact options provided on my [GitHub profile](https://github.com/ntaboisoe/).

-With additional funding, we aim to:
+With additional support or funding, I aim to:
-- Expand our dataset with real-world academic records across diverse schools
+- Expand the dataset using real-world academic records from diverse schools
-- Integrate features such as personalized study plans and alerts
+- Integrate personalized study recommendations, alerts, and gamified nudges
-- Develop a mobile-first version for wider accessibility
+- Build a mobile-first version for improved accessibility
-- Collaborate with schools for pilot implementation and feedback
+- Partner with educational institutions for real-world testing and deployment

-Let’s empower students with the data they need to succeed!
+Let’s empower every student with the data they need to thrive!